GWR 517 Class: The Armstrong brothers

-The independence of the brothers Armstrong is aptly symbolised by the fact that Joseph at Swindon preferred the 2-4-0T wheel arrangement (the 455 Class "Metro" Tanks) to the 0-4-2; George, on the other hand, built no 2-4-0Ts at Wolverhampton.
+The independence of the Armstrong brothers is symbolised by the fact that Joseph at Swindon preferred the 2-4-0T wheel arrangement (the 455 Class "Metro" Tanks) over 0-4-2T while George built none of the former at Wolverhampton.

 Use

 In the 19th century, the 517s were principally Northern Division engines, and when new worked the Birmingham and Wolverhampton suburban traffic.
 Under Churchward the situation changed: about half of the class was fitted for autotrain working, and these engines were regularly maintained and moved around the system where needed; while the other, unconverted engines were demoted and became little more than shunters.
 Nevertheless as late as the 1920s the class was found in almost all parts of the GWR system.
 Most of the class ran between a million and a million and a half miles (1500000 mi), No. 1163 holding the record at 1,652,661.
 None of the 517s were preserved, the last survivor No. 848 being scrapped in 1945 at the age of 70.